‘I didn’t believe that it could be fixed’: Interview with a cynophobia client

 That’s when I thought: “this is ridiculous – I’m twenty-seven years old and I’m climbing on a toilet to get away from a dog – I have to do something about this”.
 This is a very dog-friendly country, the lifestyle here is about being outdoors and there are lots of dogs around, so if I want to have a good life here, I need to be okay with dogs.

-Why didn’t you seek treatment before?
+Why didn’t you seek help before?

 I didn’t believe that it could be fixed.
 I just felt that this fear was so big that I couldn’t imagine ever being okay with dogs.
 I could only ever see this fear and couldn’t see a way past it.
 I wanted help but I was embarrassed and I didn’t think people would understand.